Mark Anderson, US CPA & US Expat Tax Help

 Straight answers to the questions we hear every week from US citizens living overseas.

 Yes.
 The US taxes citizens and permanent residents on worldwide income regardless of where they live.
 If you meet the minimum income threshold — $15,750 for single filers in 2025 — you must file a federal tax return every year, even if you owe nothing after applying the Foreign Earned Income Exclusion or Foreign Tax Credit.
+Green card holders have the same obligation until they formally abandon their status.

-The FEIE allows qualifying US expats to exclude up to $130,000 of foreign-earned income from US taxation for the 2025 tax year.
-To qualify, you must meet either the Physical Presence Test (330 full days abroad in a 12-month period) or the Bona Fide Residence Test (residing in a foreign country for a full calendar year).
-We help you determine which test applies and claim the maximum exclusion available.
+The FEIE allows qualifying US expats to exclude up to $130,000 of foreign-earned income from US federal income tax for the 2025 tax year (rising to $132,900 for 2026).
+To qualify, you must meet either the Physical Presence Test (330 full days abroad in any consecutive 12-month period) or the Bona Fide Residence Test (residing in a foreign country for a full calendar year).
+We help you determine which test applies and whether FEIE or the Foreign Tax Credit produces a better outcome — because choosing incorrectly can cost thousands.

 The FBAR (FinCEN Form 114) is due April 15, with an automatic extension to October 15.
-It must be filed if the total balance of your foreign financial accounts exceeded $10,000 at any point during the year — even for a single day.
-The penalty for non-willful failure to file starts at $10,000 per violation, so this is not a form to overlook.
+It is required if the combined balance of your foreign financial accounts exceeded $10,000 at any point during the year — even for a single day.
+The penalty for non-willful failure to file starts at $10,000 per violation; willful non-disclosure penalties can reach $136,272 or 50% of the account balance, whichever is greater.
+The FBAR is not filed with your tax return — it's submitted separately through the BSA e-filing system.

 Ready to Get Your US Expat Taxes Done Right — Without the Stress?